-- (a) In the case of any discharge, including, but not limited to, accidental discharges, discharges of a nonroutine, episodic nature, a noncustomary batch discharge, or a slug load, as defined in Section 1.2(a) (39), that may cause potential problems for the POTW, the user shall immediately telephone and notify the County Manager of the incident.
-This notification shall include the location of the discharge, type of waste, concentration and volume, if known, and corrective actions taken by the user. - (b) Within five (5) days following such discharge, the user shall, unless waived by the County Manager, submit a detailed written report describing the cause(s) of the discharge and the measures to be taken by the user to prevent similar future occurrences.
-Such notification shall not relieve the user of any expense, loss, damage, or other liability which may be incurred as a result of damage to the POTW, natural resources, or any other damage to person or property; nor shall such notification relieve the user of any fines, penalties, or other liability which may be imposed pursuant to this ordinance. - (c) A notice shall be permanently posted on the user's bulletin board or other prominent place advising employees whom to call in the event of a discharge described in paragraph (a), above.
-Employers shall ensure that all employees, who may cause such a discharge to occur, are advised of the emergency notification procedure. - (d) All SIUs are required to notify the POTW immediately of any changes at its facility affecting the potential for spills and other accidental discharge, discharge of a non-routine, episodic nature, a non-customary batch discharge, or a slug load as defined in Section 1.2(a) (39).
+- A. In the case of any discharge, including, but not limited to, accidental discharges, discharges of a non-routine, episodic nature, a non-customary batch discharge, or a slug load, as defined in Part 2, Article 1, that may cause potential problems for the POTW, the user shall immediately telephone and notify the County Manager of the incident.
+This notification shall include the location of the discharge, type of waste, concentration and volume, if known, and corrective actions taken by the user. - B. Within five (5) days following such discharge, the user shall, unless waived by the County Manager, submit a detailed written report describing the cause(s) of the discharge and the measures to be taken by the user to prevent similar future occurrences.
+Such notification shall not relieve the user of any expense, loss, damage, or other liability which may be incurred as a result of damage to the POTW, natural resources, or any other damage to person or property; nor shall such notification relieve the user of any fines, penalties, or other liability which may be imposed pursuant to this ordinance. - C. A notice shall be permanently posted on the user's bulletin board or other prominent place advising employees whom to call in the event of a discharge described in paragraph A, above.
+Employers shall ensure that all employees, who may cause such a discharge to occur, are advised of the emergency notification procedure.

+D. All SIDs are required to notify the POTW immediately of any changes at its facility affecting the potential for spills and other accidental discharge, discharge of a non-routine, episodic nature, a non-customary batch discharge, or a slug load as defined in Part 2, Article 1.

-5.7 Reports from Unpermitted Users
+Section 7.
+Reports from Unpermitted Users